music-suite/music-suite/src/About.md

 - The [source code on Github](https://github.com/music-suite)

+- For more examples, see [music-preludes/examples](https://github.com/music-suite/music-preludes/tree/master/examples) directory.
+You can download this directory from Hackage using `cabal unpack music-preludes`.

 - For bug reports, please use the relevant Github tracker, i.e. for `music-score` use <https://github.com/music-suite/music-score/issues>

 - For questions, feedback and general discussion, see [the Google discussion group](http://groups.google.com/d/forum/music-suite-discuss)